tardate/LittleArduinoProjects/STM32/STM32F103C8T6/BareMetal/README.md

 ...
 ```

 Then connecting with gdb.
-Here's a session where I break on the `led_on` function and examin the effecton the GPIOC_ODR register:
+Here's a session where I break on the `led_on` function and examine the effect on the GPIOC_ODR register:
 ```
+$ make gdb
-$ arm-none-eabi-gdb $(pwd)/blinky.elf
+arm-none-eabi-gdb blinky.elf
 GNU gdb (GNU Tools for Arm Embedded Processors 9-2019-q4-major) 8.3.0.20190709-git Copyright (C) 2019 Free Software Foundation, Inc.
 License GPLv3+: GNU GPL version 3 or later <http://gnu.org/licenses/gpl.html>